Backbone One

-The Backbone One is an attachable game controller for iOS devices.
-Both the controller and the Backbone iOS app are created by Backbone.
-The app acts as a social hub and allows for editing and sharing recorded gameplay through social media platforms.
+The Backbone One is an attachable game controller for iOS and Android devices produced by Backbone Labs.
+The iOS version was released on October 27, 2020.
+The Android version was released on November 16, 2022.

 Description

-The Backbone One controller was designed in collaboration with Astro Studios and is supported by iPhone models from the iPhone 6S and running iOS 13 or later.
-It measures 176.2 by 93.9 by 32.6 millimetres (6.94 in × 3.70 in × 1.28 in) and weighs 138 grams (4.87 oz).
-The controller is operated by inserting an iPhone between the two handles of the device and connecting the iPhone's Lightning connector.
-It features a 3.5mm audio jack, which supports headsets with microphones, and a Lightning port that can be used for pass-through charging.
+The Backbone One controller was designed in collaboration with Astro Studios.
+The controller is operated by inserting a compatible device between the two handles of the device and connecting to the Lightning connector (for iPhone models featuring that connector) or the USB-C port (for Android devices and later iPhone models).
+The Lightning connector version is supported by models from the iPhone 6S on and running iOS 13 or later.
+The Backbone One controller is rated as an Apple-certified MFi controller.
+Applications from the App Store that support the MFi standard as a control scheme will allow for use with the device.
+The USB-C model is compatible with iPhone models from the iPhone 15 on, and devices running Android 10 or later, however it is not considered compatible with folding phones.

+The controllers feature a 3.5mm audio jack, which supports headsets with microphones, and a port for pass-through charging.
 Software functions like screen capture, launching the Backbone app, and muting the microphone are mapped to physical buttons on the device.

+In 2023, the Backbone One 2nd Generation was released.
+It introduced refinements to the original design, including a refined directional pad, improved phone stability, and magnetic adapters, enabling greater compatibility with most phone cases and larger phones.
+The device debuted with support for both iOS and Android devices with USB-C connectors.

-Backbone App
+Backbone app

-On October 27, 2020, Backbone released the Backbone app, which features content creation tools and social features focused on controller-supported iOS applications and game streaming platforms.
+Alongside the controller, Backbone Labs released the Backbone app, which acts as a social hub and allows for editing and sharing recorded gameplay through social media platforms.
 It features a "friends" list and allows players to add other Backbone players and view their online and in-game statuses.
 The app utilizes rich presence notifications to inform players when a friend plugs in a Backbone One or has invited them to a party chat.
 Up to 8 friends can join Backbone parties, which function as private voice chat rooms.
-The app features the ability to record gameplay up to 1080p at 30fps with a 20Mbit/s bitrate.
+The app features the ability to record gameplay up to 1080p at 30fps with a 20 Mbit/s bitrate.
 Recordings are saved directly to the Backbone app with the option to later edit and share over social media and iMessage from within the app.

-Compatibility

-The Backbone One controller is rated as an Apple-certified MFi controller.

-Applications from the App Store that support the MFi standard as a control scheme will allow for use with the device.

-The controller is featured as a recommended gamepad for Nvidia's cloud gaming service GeForce Now, and Microsoft's Xbox Cloud Gaming.

 Development

-The Backbone One was developed by Backbone Labs, Inc., a company founded by CEO Maneet Khaira in mid-2018 while he was a student at Columbia University in New York.
+The Backbone One was developed by Backbone Labs, a company founded by CEO Maneet Khaira in mid-2018 while he was a student at Columbia University in New York.
 Khaira started the company to develop a more cohesive way to play games on mobile platforms.